edunham/slides/irc.rst

 .. note:: also include /msg memoserv help send
-         also include etiquette -- don't assume gender, don't asktoask also /ns vs /msg nickserv@services vs /msg nickserv when splitty
+         also include etiquette -- don't assume gender, don't asktoask also /ns vs /msg nickserv@services vs /msg nickserv when splitty in the "do not list on freenode", we have /msg alis help list alis is a lady protagonist from a book; freenode-specific services

 You already know
 ================